 The carrying amounts of the Company's financial instruments, including cash, accounts payable and other current liabilities approximates fair value given their short-term nature.
-The carrying amount of the senior secured bridge notes payable as of December 31, 2014 approximated fair value because the interest rates on these instruments were reflective of rates that the Company could obtain on unaffiliated third party debt with similar terms and conditions.
+The fair value of the derivative liability is discussed below.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.